dysonsphere-watt/misc/robot_metrics_gen/README.md

 ## Setup

+With Python set up, you can choose to clone the project or download it's Zip.

-With Python set up, move the terminal into the `robot_metrics_gen` directory and run
+When the project is downloaded locally, move the terminal into the `robot_metrics_gen` directory and run

 ```bash
 pip install -r requirements.txt